azsk/DevOpsKit-docs/01-Subscription-Security/Readme.md

 |Comment|Comment to capture more information about the credential for the user for futire tracking purposes.|TRUE|None|

 > <b>NOTE 1:</b>
       > For credential location type 'AppService', you will have to provide app service name, resource group, app config type (app setting/connection string) & app config name.
+Make sure you have the required access on the resource.

 > <b>NOTE 2:</b>
       > For credential location type 'KeyVault', you will have to provide key vault name, credential type (Key/Secret) & credential name.
+Make sure you have the required access on the resource.

 > <b>NOTE 3:</b>
       > Use credential location type 'Other', if the credential doesn't belong to an appservice or key vault.